Incinerator Theatre

 Highlights

-• Explore the unique architecture of the Incinerator Theatre, the only Queensland building by Walter Burley Griffin.
+• Explore the unique architecture of the Incinerator Theatre, a heritage-listed gem designed by Walter Burley Griffin.

-• Enjoy intimate performances in a charming setting that accommodates just 80 guests, perfect for theatre lovers.
+• Experience intimate performances in a charming setting for 80, perfect for theatre lovers and locals alike.

 Today's Weather